 As the name implies, a claim for adverse possession must be “adverse.”
 Adversity is a question of fact and will depend on the relationship between the subject parties.
 Generally, the person or entity seeking to adversely possess must give some clear and unequivocal notice to the true owner of his or her adverse claims.
 This is usually a case-by-case determination.

 Procedurally, a claimant for adverse possession would bring a quiet title cause of action to attempt to prefect title in the claimant’s name.
 A quiet title action must be verified and the claimant must record a lis pendens to effect notice of the action on other potential claimants.
 To this latter point, a final judgment is not conclusive against any person unnamed in your lawsuit who, at the time the lis pendens was recorded, had a recorded ownership interest in the property.
 (See CCP § 764.045(a).)
 Thus, to protect against this outcome, it is advisable to purchase a litigation guarantee.

 Finally, the main objective with a claim to quiet title based on adverse possession is to have a court grant the claimant marketable title to the subject property by establishing title in the claimant and against the record owner.
 (Sumner Hill Homeowners’ Assn., Inc. v.
 Rio Mesa Holdings, LLC (2012) 205 Cal.
 App.
 4th 999, 1028–29.)
 If successful, the favorable judgment is then recorded which will, in turn, impart notice to everyone that marketable title is now in the claimant’s name.

-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and disputes.
-To see if you qualify for a free 30-minute consultation, contact us today!
+Our top rated real estate attorney in Los Angeles at Schorr Law have a great deal of experience with real estate matters and disputes.
+To see if you qualify for a free 30-minute consultation, contact adverse possession attorney in California today!
 Send us a message through our Contact Form here.